dasmuli/signEd/readme.md

 Could not find own personality for EsyHrh9V1K3E/a8H6wy7hkT7Ys/KxlQVmOq8tU+Nbn0=, message not for me
 ```

-Regarding user management, you can an known public using:
+Regarding user management, you add a known public using:
 ```
 alice@Kratos:~$ signEd -a 9fb92WtxqOqsDvSiB/Oj2H1anVNF7vE87Wxg672YNDc= bob@Kratos
 ```